czyzby/konfigurats/README.md

 * Changed the client backend from LWJGL2 to LWJGL3 to avoid errors on newer JVMs.
 * Removed `libs/` folders and replaced those with proper Gradle dependencies.
 Yep.
 * Included the server as a Gradle module in the same project to simplify setup.
+* All maps can now be entered by up to 12 players for convenience during randomized setup.
 * Made the "elite" player check optional with environment variables.
-I think this was some rough attempt at monetization that I no longer understand nor care about, just know that every player can now play as every character, unless you really want to you can turn it on with the `SKIP_ELITE_CHECK=false` environment variable.
+I think this was some rough attempt at monetization that I no longer understand nor care about.
+Just know that every player can now play as every character, but you can turn it off if you really want to with the `SKIP_ELITE_CHECK=false` environment variable.

 I've made no attempt to format, fix, refactor or optimize the code.
 You can enjoy it in all its glory.
 Needless to say, it aged like fine milk.